 NSTG: What are the immediate and long-term benefits of this work?

 Christina Bailey: We believe one of the immediate benefits will be to demonstrate that just like developing CAR-T products has been a collaboration success within the industry overall, understanding the factors that make the therapy more robust, reproducible, and ultimately more effective also requires collaboration within the community.
 Proprietary technologies, CAR designs, and even manufacturing processes themselves often create hurdles to working together.
-We hope to use this and other collaborative efforts to further demonstrate the value in working together through this aspect.
-Long term for NanoString, we believe the platform and panel represent a potential path to addressing critical questions the FDA is considering.
-They focus more on their review on the product issues surrounding cell and gene therapy.
+We hope to use this and other collaborative efforts to further demonstrate the value of working together through this aspect.
+Long-term for NanoString, we believe the platform and panel represent a potential path to addressing critical questions the FDA is considering.
+They focus more on their review of the product issues surrounding cell and gene therapy.

 Lisa Butterfield: I think the immediate benefit is to the investigators and the individual research programs, who will now have a much more detailed data set to incorporate into their clinical investigations and their next research studies: a lot of investigators are limited by funding to be able to look at only one flow cytometry panel.
 The longer-term benefit will be the impact of a greater data set that will be analyzed across all participants.
 This will remarkably impact the field.